-- 2. Remove the bulb by pulling it straight out of its metal tabs. - 3.
+- 1. Remove the bulb by pulling it straight out of its metal tabs. - 2.
 Push the new bulb into the metal tabs.
-Snap the lens back in place.

 Storing Your Car

 If you need to park your car for an extended period (more than 1 month), there are several things you should do to prepare it for storage.
 Proper preparation helps prevent deterioration and makes it easier to get your car back on the road.
 It is best to store your car indoors if at all possible.